 Succeeding at Work

-Succeeding at Work is a FREE, 4 week skills training program designed to assist participants for long term employment and will also provide an additional 3 weeks of paid job placement in this sector.
-Participants are required to attend all of the 4week training and complete the placement component in order to graduate.
+Succeeding at Work is a FREE, 4 week skills training program designed to assist participants for long term employment and will also provide employment support services to help our participants find a job placement in this sector.
+Participants are required to attend all of the 4 week training.

 What you will learn?